Updating Horizontal Tidebound

 The six Councillors to either side of her nodded their heads in agreement.
 They loomed above him in judgment now, but not one of them had been in a battle for over ten cycles, some much more than that.

 His fingers twitched.
 He stilled them again.
 He lifted his head slowly so that he was looking directly at his mother’s face, blanking out the rest of the Councillors, speaking only to her.
 She had commanded more missions than all combined up there.
 She had to hear him.
 She had to understand.
-The Rules were there to guide, but they should not--could not--become a prison that would stop a Commander from doing what was necessary.
+The Rules were there to guide, but they should not–could not–become a prison that would stop a Commander from doing what was necessary.

 Hear me, Mother, he willed even as his face showed none of his need.